IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 - Updates of cardinality or data types
 - Updates of comments or labels

-Every ONE Record server MUST provide information about supported data model ontologies using [supportedOntologies](https://onerecord.iata.org/api#supportedOntologies) (see.
-[Get Server Information](#get-server-information)).
+Every ONE Record server MUST provide information about the supported data model / ontologies using [supportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntology) (see [Get Server Information](#get-server-information)).
-This `supportedOntologies` MUST be a list of IRIs which MUST includes the version of the data model, e.g. https://onerecord.iata.org/ns/cargo/3.0.0
+This [supportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntology) property MUST be a list of versioned IRIs which MUST includes the version of the data model, e.g. https://onerecord.iata.org/ns/cargo/3.0.0

 Every HTTP POST or PATCH request MUST contain the HTTP header `Ontology-Version` that specifies the ontology version used for the request body, e.g. https://onerecord.iata.org/ns/cargo/3.0.0.
 If the header is not provided, the ONE Record server MUST return a `400 Bad Request` HTTP error.

 Every GET response MUST contain the HTTP header `Ontology-Version` that specifies the ontology version used for the response body, e.g. https://onerecord.iata.org/ns/cargo/3.0.0.
-(In addition to the `Type` HTTP header that contains the logistics object type, e.g. https://onerecord.iata.org/ns/cargo#Piece)
+(In addition to the `Type` HTTP header that contains the logistics object type, e.g. https://onerecord.iata.org/ns/cargo/3.0.0#Piece)

-However, the `@type` property that is used by JSON-LD MUST contain a non-versioned IRI, e.g. https://onerecord.iata.org/ns/cargo#Piece
+However, the `@type` property that is used by JSON-LD MUST contain a non-versioned IRI, e.g. https://onerecord.iata.org/ns/cargo/3.0.0#Piece

-To support independence between the ONE Record Cargo ontology and the ONE Record API, the serialized objects MUST also additionally contain the `versioned-type` property.
+To support the independence between the ONE Record Cargo ontology and the ONE Record API, the serialized objects - e.g. in JSON-LD format -  MUST also additionally contain the `versioned-type` property.

 ## Data Versioning